jestjs/jest/docs/Configuration.md

 - The `./src/api/very-important-module.js` file has less than 100% coverage.
 - Every remaining file combined has less than 50% coverage (`global`).

+### `dependencyExtractor` [string]

+Default: `undefined`

+This option allows the use of a custom dependency extractor.
+It must be a node module that exports a function expecting a string as the first argument for the code to analyze and Jest's dependency extractor as the second argument (in case you only want to extend it).

+The function should return an iterable (`Array`, `Set`, etc.) with the dependencies found in the code.

 ### `errorOnDeprecated` [boolean]

 Default: `false`